Meettya/clinch/README.md

 # clinch

-YA ComonJS to browser packer tool, well-suited for tiny widgets by small overhead and big app by lazy code parser, module replacement, node-environment emulations and multi-exports.
+YA ComonJS to browser packer tool, well-suited for tiny widgets by small overhead and big app by module replacement, node-environment emulations and multi-exports.

 ## installation